Nation of Islam: Louis Farrakhan's revival

 Leading the opposition to Wallace Muhammad's reforms was Louis Farrakhan, who, with other disaffected members, began rebuilding the Nation of Islam in 1977.
-Born in the Bronx to Caribbean migrants, Farrakhan had been a nightclub singer prior to joining the original Nation in 1955.
-In 1964 he had become minister of the NOI's Harlem Temple and in 1967 a national representative.
-Under Wallace Muhammad's leadership, Farrakhan was relocated to Chicago, widely seen as a demotion.
+Born in the Bronx to Caribbean migrants, Farrakhan had become minister of the NOI's Harlem Temple in 1964 and a national representative in 1967.

-Farrakhan presented himself as Elijah Muhammad's true successor; his followers described Wallace Muhammad's leadership as "the Fall".
-Farrakhan's NOI spent the first several years focusing on rebuilding, re-establishing the Fruit of Islam, and buying much of the property owned by its predecessor, including the Chicago Palace.
+Farrakhan presented himself as Elijah Muhammad's true successor.
+His reconstituted NOI spent the first several years rebuilding, re-establishing the Fruit of Islam, and buying much of its predecessor's property, including the Chicago Palace.
 In 1979, Farrakhan launched a newspaper, The Final Call, which by 1994 had a circulation of 500,000.
 In 1981, Farrakhan's Nation held its first convention, and its membership began to increase rapidly in the mid-1980s.
+Farrakhan's Nation expanded its international network by building links in Africa, seeking a closer relationship with Muslims globally, and opening its first British mosques in the 1990s.

-Although criticising Wallace Muhammad's wholesale embrace of Sunnism, Farrakhan introduced elements of mainstream Islam into his Nation.
-He also added further novel developments; Masonic elements and numerology came to play an important part in his speeches.
+Farrakhan added further novel developments to the Nation's teachings; Masonic elements and numerology came to play an important part in his speeches.
 He claimed that in 1985, while at Tepotzotlán in Mexico, he was teleported aboard the Mother Plane spaceship and there met with Elijah Muhammad—who was not really dead—to discuss the Nation's future.
-During the 1990s, Farrakhan was introduced to the Church of Scientology and in 2006 he was honoured at the Church-sponsored Ebony Awakening Awards.
-In 2010, Farrakhan publicly embraced Scientology's system of Dianetics and encouraged NOI members to undergo auditing from the Church, further arguing that auditing was a method whereby whites could be purified of their inherent badness.

-Farrakhan's Nation expanded its international network, building links in Africa, and seeking a closer relationship with Muslims globally.
-By the late 1990s, Farrakhan's NOI opened its first mosques in Britain.
-Back in the US, the 1980s and 1990s saw growing numbers of rap and hip hop artists promote the Nation's message, despite Farrakhan's criticism of the thematic use of sex, violence, and drugs in these genres.
-Concerned by gang violence, especially among African American youths, in 1989 Farrakhan launched his "Stop the Killing" campaign.
-He played a key role in getting two of the country's largest gangs, the Bloods and the Crips, to sign a ceasefire in 1992.

-Farrakhan also organized the 1995 Million Man March through Washington, D.C. to counter negative portrayals of black manhood.
-This proved the largest black demonstration in US history.
+During the 1990s, Farrakhan was introduced to the Church of Scientology, and in 2010 he publicly embraced Scientology's system of Dianetics, encouraging NOI members to undergo auditing from the Church.
+Farrakhan also expanded his social outreach projects; in 1989 he launched a campaign against gang violence, playing a key role in getting two of the country's largest gangs, the Bloods and the Crips, to sign a 1992 ceasefire.
+Farrakhan also organized the 1995 Million Man March through Washington, D.C., which constituted the largest black demonstration in US history.

 Beliefs

 Theology

+The NOI has a highly distinct and detailed theology.
+Although professing a monotheistic belief in a single God, its discourse refers to multiple gods, meaning that it can be interpreted as polytheistic.
+In the NOI's view, each Allah (God) is not an incorporeal spiritual entity but a flesh-and-blood person, one that takes the form of a black man.
+In Nation teaching, the Allahs are not immortal, instead typically living for around 200 to 300 years, after which a new God will take over from their predecessor.
+The Nation regards its founder, Fard Muhammad, as the latest of these Allahs, or "God in person".
+The Nation teaches that although this founder disappeared in 1934, he would live for another 409 years.

 God is a man and we just cannot make Him other than a man, lest we make Him an inferior one; for man's intelligence has no equal in other than man.
 His wisdom is infinite; capable of accomplishing anything that His brain can conceive.